 40 points are built into the course for class attendance or participation.
 After THREE absences, your final grade total will be reduced 40 points for each additional absence (If you come to class after the roll has been taken, you will be counted "absent.").
 In-class exercises (i.e., quizzes) will also be given throughout the semester.
 I reserve the right to give you in-class exercises or quizzes without a notice.
-There will be no make-up in-class exercises.
-In-class exercises will cover the lecture given or assigned reading for that particular class period.
+There will be no make-up in-class period.
 I expect you to complete the assigned reading materials before class.
 I know that reading is painful, but it is essential for the class.